University of Minnesota Extension

 Master Gardener Volunteers make a difference

-In 2024, Crow Wing County Master Gardener Volunteers dedicated 4,907 volunteer hours to programs that make an impact in our community.
-With 72 active members, volunteers spent time educating, beautifying, and contributing to Crow Wing County.
-4,907 hours, at $36.31 a volunteer hour, contributed a value of $178,197.14 to the County.
+In 2025, Crow Wing County Master Gardener Volunteers dedicated 5,907 volunteer hours to programs that make an impact in our community.
+With 79 active members, volunteers spent time educating, beautifying, and contributing to Crow Wing County.
+5,907 hours, valued at $38.16 a volunteer hour, contributed a value of $225,411.12.